DataDog/integrations-extras/komodor/README.md

 This [initial integration][3] will allow Datadog Monitor Alerts to be available in Komodor and will suggest related services based on service dependencies detected in Datadog.

 #### Datadog Webhook Integration
-Datadog [Webhook integration][4] allows Komodor to receive alerts from Datadog Monitors.
+The Datadog [Webhook integration][4] allows Komodor to receive alerts from Datadog Monitors.
 You will see all alerts in the Komodor Service View.

 #### Datadog Monitor Notification
 Adding a Komodor [dynamic link][5] to DataDog Monitor Notifications will generate a direct link to the relevant service in Komodor.
 You will see the alert link in your Alerting provider connected to DataDog.